 In 2010, when I was 18 years old, I decided to get myself a personal website.
-As my skills improved in web development (which I was originally not interested in as I was a software developer), my website improved.
+As my skills improved in web development (which I was originally not interested in), my website improved.
 In 2013 I rebuilt my website from the ground up and later again in 2017 with huge performance improvements.
-I often like to reinvent the wheel with my own take on it, so my website is completely hard-coded from nothing rather than relying upon libraries or precoded designs.
+I often prefer to redevelop things with my own take on it as opposed to using other people's work, so my website is completely hard-coded from nothing rather than relying upon libraries or precoded designs.
 I have developed my own libraries and tools that power my website including BalfBar, BalfComment, BalfPick, BalfRibbon, BalfSlider and Dash.
 The only libraries used across the whole site are the jQuery library and the D3 library.
 Since 2019, parts of my website are now also powered by my own ZPE too.
-Although my website is built with a 960ish design, which is considered a bit of a dated design concept, I wanted my website to be this style from day one and still love it as it is.
+My website has remained pretty much the same since 2013 in terms of its design, and that's how I plan to keep it.
+For my design skills, take a look at Jambour Digital.

 My first job outside after university was as a support web developer.
 This gave me a lot of practical experience of how web development is run in the real world.
 My next job was as a software and web developer as well as a mentor to a junior developer.
-When I left that job my plan was to start my own company, which I still run to date.
+When I left that job I went ahead and began to plan out and start my own company, which I still run to date.
 After that I sought out the job I always wanted to do and became a computing teacher.

 The following are my main projects at the present time: